Steering Committee 2020 - 2024

-Dr. Komali Yenneti is the inaugural New Generation Network Scholar-Lecturer at the University of New South Wales, and an Honorary Fellow at the Australia-India Institute.
-She is the founding chair of the International Geographical Union’s Young and Early-Career Geographers Task Force (IGU-YECG).
-Dr. Yenneti has extensive research and policy experience in climate change, urban development and energy policy in the Asia Pacific.
-She has published widely in influential journals including, Energy Policy, Journal of Rural Studies, Geoforum and Renewable and Sustainable Energy Reviews, and has made several policy contributions including the ‘Cooling Cities’ document featured on the UNISDR and the UNEP’s ‘Sustainable Cities and Communities’.
-Dr. Yenneti is a frequent invited speaker, including those events by the Low Carbon Energy for Development Network (LCEDN) and Al-Gore’s Climate Change Leadership Programme.
-She was described as one of the World’s Top 25 Young Scientists in Energy by the Federal Ministry of Education and Research, Germany (2012) and one of the ‘100 Great Minds’ by the Falling Walls Foundation (2013).
-She has served in research, advocacy and advisory capacities for several international organisations including Institute for The Energy and Resources Institute (TERI), Global Environmental Strategies (IGES), Das Deutsche Institut für Entwicklungspolitik (DIE), Chinese Academy of Sciences, LandCom University Roundtable, Green Building Council of Australia (GBCA), and the Commonwealth Youth Climate Network (CYCN).
+Dr. Komali Yenneti is a Lecturer and Program Leader in ‘Geography, Urban Environments and Climate Change’ at the School of Architecture and Built Environment, Faculty of Science and Engineering, University of Wolverhampton, and an Honorary Fellow at the Australia-India Institute.
+She is the founding chair of the IGU-YECG.
+Komali has extensive research and policy experience in climate change, urban development and energy policy.
+She has published widely in influential journals and has made several policy contributions including the ‘Cooling Cities’ document featured on the UNISDR and the UNEP’s ‘Sustainable Cities and Communities’.
+She was described as one of the World’s Top 25 Young Scientists in Energy (Green Talents) by the Federal Ministry of Education and Research, Germany (2012) and one of the ‘100 Great Minds’ by the Falling Walls Foundation (2013).
+She has worked in research, advocacy and advisory capacities for several international organisations including Institute for The Energy and Resources Institute (TERI), Global Environmental Strategies (IGES), Das Deutsche Institut für Entwicklungspolitik (DIE), Chinese Academy of Sciences, LandCom University Roundtable, Green Building Council of Australia (GBCA), and the Commonwealth Youth Climate Network (CYCN).